cerad/CeradCoreBundle/README.md

 Try checking from the vendor directory.

 git remote -v shows composer and origin.
-The origin is not set to https. git remote rm composer origin git remote add origin https://github.com/cerad/CeradCoreBundle
+The origin is not set to https.

+git remote rm composer origin

+git remote add origin https://github.com/cerad/CeradCoreBundle

 Tried deleting CoreBundle then doing git clone.

+So far so good.
+Netbeans remote push works.